 His Kids, Too! is committed to serve anyone in need.
 Jesus did not show favoritism because of race, religion, education, appearance, age or gender.
-Each time we visit Ukraine we are asked to help churches, single parent families, the homeless, the mentally ill, the ex-prisoner, the disabled, etc. And each time, God supplies the funds (because of YOU) to help these deserving people.
+Each time we visit Ukraine we are asked to help orphans, the elderly, single parent families, the homeless, the mentally ill, the ex-prisoner, the disabled, churches, etc. And each time, God supplies the funds (because of YOU) to help these deserving people.

 His Kids, Too! is committed to sharing Gods love in a tangible way providing humanitarian aid, health care and educational opportunities to orphans in Ukraine.
 (I John 3:18) His Kids Too!, a non-profit 501(3)C organization, is remembering orphans, street children.
 Funded completely by public contributions, with 100% of funds going directly to aid God’s people, we rely on God and the public to provide the funds for our ministry.

 His Kids Too! provides aid to several groups of people.

 Ukraine (pop.
 55 million) is home to over 100,000 orphans.
 But not all those orphans are adoptable, or even registered to be adopted.
 Many are displaced in the system, waiting on the system to work for them.
 These ‘displaced’ children could qualify to live in our foster home.
 We will be seeking sponsorship for these children, once they are placed in the home.

 Babies left at the birth hospital or local orphanage.

 - Physical or mental challenge that the child may have